resqs/covid19-globalhack/README.md

-## Hospital Systems
+## 1st Game Goal: Reduce Strain on Hospital Systems
-Hospital Congestion - South Korea method from NY Times article (see below)<br />
+*Hospital Congestion - South Korea method from NY Times article (see below)*<br />
 1. intervene before catastrophe<br />
 2. test frequently and safely<br />
-3. contact tracing, isolation, and monitoring4. public alerts (including info about contact tracing), public help, consistent government messaging
+3. contact tracing, isolation, and monitoring<br />
+4. public alerts (including info about contact tracing), public help, consistent government messaging

 ### Potential issues with mass adoption include:
-1. privacy rights - USA medical privacy rights could prevent public alerts as detailed as S. Korea's<br />
+1. privacy rights - USA medical privacy rights could prevent public alerts as detailed as S. Korea's, though anonymized data could minimize the privacy rights issues<br />
 2. costs of tests - USA requires the citizens to pay for tests, S. Korea has national health & special rules for COVID tests<br />
 3. will of governments - slow-acting without consistent direction for citizenry vs. immediate action with consistent direction<br />
 4. will of citizenry - threat of outbreak must be taken seriously; however, homelessness kills which is why low income workers go to work sick - how to balance?<br />